Clear Search

 Impact

 Triple-negative breast cancer (TNBC) represents 15 to 20 percent of all breast cancers and is defined by the lack of three common breast cancer markers, estrogen and progesterone receptors, as well as HER2.
 TNBC has the worst outcomes of all breast cancer subtypes with limited treatment options.
 Although the use of immune checkpoint blockade combined with chemotherapy has been shown to improve the clinical outcome of some of these patients, a significant proportion of patients do not benefit.
-One reason for the variation in treatment response has to do with the diversity of cell types in and around the tumor.
+One reason for the variation in treatment response has to do with the diversity of cell types in and around the tumor (called intra-tumor heterogeneity).
 Dr. Sotiriou’s research is aimed at assessing the impact of intra-tumor heterogeneity, as well as the tumor-immune microenvironment on treatment response and ultimately patient outcome.
 These studies will inform better risk assessment and decision making in the treatment of patients with TNBC.

 Progress Thus Far